 Students are required to abide by the academic conduct policies outlined in the LSU Code of Student Conduct.
-Examples of academic dishonesty include, but are not limited to: cheating on exams, plagiarizing, buying or selling assignments, altering grades, intentional deception, and collaborating with others without permission.
+Examples of academic dishonesty include, but are not limited to cheating on exams, plagiarizing (from published sources or from fellow students), buying or selling assignments, altering grades, intentional deception, and collaborating with others without permission.
 Be very careful with the writing assignments.
 Use of another person's words without proper citation or copying from another person's work is considered plagiarism.
 I reserve the right to investigate when I suspect a violation of any of these policies.
 All violations of the university's academic conduct policies are turned over to the Dean of Students.